-Ways to Demonstrate English Language Competency
+Ways to Demonstrate English Language Proficiency

-Attainment of a satisfactory score on the University of Bridgeport’s English Language Assessment Battery (ELAB).
+- Attainment of a satisfactory score on the University of Bridgeport’s English Language Assessment Battery (ELAB)

-4. A transcript from an accredited American university indicating a grade of “C” or better in one semester of college English Composition.
+- A grade of “C” or better from an accredited American university for one semester of college English Composition

-6.An official letter certifying completion of ELS (English Language Service) through level 112.
+- An official letter certifying completion of ELS (English Language Service) Level 112